Are you at risk for diabetes?

 Gestational diabetes is another type of diabetes which occurs during pregnancy — usually around the 24th week.
 It appears to occur in about 9% of pregnancies.
 It usually goes away after birth, but having gestational diabetes may increase your chances of developing type 2 diabetes later on.

-Gestational diabetes begins when the mother’s body is no longer able to make and use all the insulin it needs during pregnancy.
+Gestational diabetes begins when the birthing parent’s body is no longer able to make and use all the insulin it needs during pregnancy.

 The trigger for gestational diabetes may be related to the placenta, which supports the baby as it grows.
 The placenta makes hormones for the baby.
 But these hormones may also block the action of the mother’s insulin.
-Because gestational diabetes affects both baby and mother, professional guidance in treatment of the condition is important for a healthy baby and mother.
+Because gestational diabetes affects both baby and the birthing parent, professional guidance in treatment of the condition is important for a healthy baby and birthing parent.

-Theresa Glasgow is a registered dietitian and the manager of food and nutrition Aurora Lakeland Medical Center.
+Theresa Glasgow is a registered dietitian and manager of food and nutrition Aurora Health Care.

 About the Author